 Adrian D. Holmes is an emerging, , and .
-Since launching his independent creative career in 2014, he has published several original instrumental and orchestral compositions, produced a full-length music album, interviewed notable stars of stage and screen, and built a YouTube channel which will soon have amassed over 100,000 views.
+Since launching his creative career in 2014, he has published numerous instrumental and orchestral compositions, produced a full-length music album, interviewed notable stars of stage and screen, and built a YouTube channel celebrating over 100,000 views.

-Adrian's story begins in the mystical desert landscape of Arizona, where he was born in Phoenix in November 1996.
-He was adopted by a caring family at a young age, and enjoyed several happy years exploring the scenery quintessential of the American Southwest.
+Adrian was born in Phoenix, Arizona, in November 1996.
+He enjoyed several happy years exploring the desert landscape of the American Southwest, before relocating with his adoptive family to Jacksonville, Florida.
 Adrian's father—a native South Dakotan raised on Long Island, New York—instilled a lifelong passion for exploration and adventure in each of his children.
 Adrian's mother—a native Floridian—enjoyed their family adventures, too, and taught Adrian to appreciate the little things in life no matter where he went.

-Adrian's family eventually relocated to Jacksonville, Florida, after his father retired from his engineering job in 2003.
-Jacksonville would be the city where Adrian had his first piano lessons, his first introduction to composing, and his first public performances.
-Adrian's father passed away unexpectedly in the spring of 2005, which prompted Adrian to pursue his musical abilities further, initially to distract his mind from his altered home life, then later to find a creative release for his imagination and emotions.
+Jacksonville would be the city where Adrian had his first piano lessons, his first exposure to composition, and his first public performances.
+Following the death of his father in May 2005, Adrian more aggressively pursued his musical interests as a healthy release for his imagination and emotions.

-During his senior year of college, however, Adrian decided to transition his creative talents into a developed commercial endeavor.
-With the publication and first public performance of Adrian's original composition Cello Canto No. 1, Adrian's professional career as an artistic creator was lauched.
-In 2015, Adrian began work on an ambitious musical project which, eighteen months later, would become The Pirates of Penzance: Revamped and Revisited—Adrian's debut full-length music album.
+As a college senior, Adrian decided to focus on commercial musical endeavors.
+With the publication and first public performance of his original composition Cello Canto No. 1, Adrian's professional career as a composer was born.
+In 2015, Adrian began work on an ambitious musical project which, eighteen months later, became The Pirates of Penzance: Revamped and Revisited—Adrian's debut full-length music album.

-Pirates was the project that first catapulted Adrian and his work into the limelight.
+Pirates was the first project to catapult Adrian and his work into public notice.
 He was interviewed by multiple newspapers and made appearances on several internet talk shows.
-In the months leading up to the album release on New Year's Eve 2016, Adrian devised a marketing campaign which involved the assistance of nearly two dozen international stars of stage and screen, all of whom appeared in various productions of Gilbert & Sullivan's classic operetta Pirates of Penzance around the world.
-Adrian published an interview series on his official website featuring such names as Kaye Ballard (Rodgers & Hammerstein's Cinderella), Robby Benson (Beauty and the Beast, Ice Castles), Gary Sandy (WKRP in Cincinnati), Patricia Routledge (BBC's Keeping Up Appearance), Simon Gallagher (Australian music star), and others.
+In the months leading up to the album release, Adrian devised a marketing campaign involving the assistance of nearly two dozen international stars of stage and screen, all of whom had appeared in various productions of Gilbert & Sullivan's classic operetta Pirates of Penzance around the world.
+Adrian published an interview series on his official website featuring Kaye Ballard (Rodgers & Hammerstein's Cinderella), Robby Benson (Beauty and the Beast, Ice Castles), Gary Sandy (WKRP in Cincinnati), Patricia Routledge (BBC's Keeping Up Appearance), Simon Gallagher (Australian music star), and many others.

-From the very first interview, it was obvious Adrian's plan was a success.
-Kaye Ballard was his first guest, and during the first week of their interview's circulation alone, Adrian's site netted over 6,000 new visitors from strictly organic promotion by Adrian and Kaye's marketing teams.
-Subsequent weeks were equally successful as the countdown to the album release drew near.
+Starting with his first celebrity interview, it was obvious Adrian's plan was a success.
+Kaye Ballard was his first guest, and during the first week of their interview's circulation, Adrian's website netted over 6,000 new visitors from strictly organic promotion by Adrian and Kaye's marketing teams.
 Adrian received several endorsements from his celebrity guests, including one especially kind one from Kaye, who applauded Adrian for having "restored at least a little of my faith in young people."
 Kaye and Adrian would remain friends until her death in 2019.

 After the release of the Pirates album, Adrian took a hiatus from producing more major musical projects.
 He focused on a teaching career for a couple of years, then moved on to another industry which had beckoned him from the time he was a child: the airline world.